On the front lines of the COVID-19 crisis

 Northwestern on the front lines in the fight against the coronavirus

-Northwestern faculty, staff, students and alumni are stepping up in response to the global crisis that is the coronavirus pandemic.
+We have been battling a global crisis for a year, and Northwestern faculty, staff, students and alumni continue to step up in response to the coronavirus pandemic.

 From high-impact research, drug trials and innovative new projects, scientists are helping mitigate COVID-19.
 In our communities, experts and volunteers are pitching in, performing tasks large and small to help lift up neighbors and those in need.
 On campus, the fabric of the University community is being remade in the digital space so everyone can work, learn and laugh together in ways that feed the soul and sustain us all.

 Read about everything that is happening at Northwestern.

 A new COVID-19 antibody blood test developed by Northwestern scientists requires only a single drop of blood self-collected at home.
 It could generate estimates of herd immunity, measure vaccine effectiveness and model the course of future waves of infection.